rahulrawatuk2001/Superstore-Sales-Project/SQL-PowerBI/README.md

 This project shows an end-to-end sales analytics workflow.
 The raw Superstore Sales data was cleaned and checked in MySQL, then imported into Power BI to create table relationships, DAX measures, and an interactive dashboard.

 ## Aim
-The main aim of this project was to analyze sales performance and profitability — Sales, Profit, and Profit Margin — across different months, categories, segments, and sub-categories, along with overall business metrics like Total Orders and AOV.
+The main aim of this project was to analyze sales performance and profitability — Sales, Profit, and Profit Margin — across different months, categories, segments, and sub-categories, along with overall business metrics like Total Orders , AOV and YoY Growth %.
 The goal was to identify important patterns and differences in sales and profitability, and present the findings through an interactive Power BI dashboard.

 ## Tools Used
 MySQL